 - How long you expect to sing or the plan you would like to purchase.

-- An eventual initial food or drink order.
+- A possible initial food or drink order.

 - What karaoke player type you would like to use.
 Some establishments offer more than one type as elaborated further in the following section.

 - A room will be assigned according to the size of your group, and a tab will be given to you indicating your session's starting and ending times.

 - Go to your room, pick your songs through the remote controls and sing with the provided microphones.

 - When your time is up, bring your tab to the counter for payment or inquire about an extension.

 Karaoke establishments often offer more than one karaoke player type, differing slightly in the selection of songs, interface and sound options.
 Songs available include both the latest hits and popular classics.
 While the most recent songs are available across the different karaoke systems, the back catalog of older songs can vary more strongly.
 The selection of Japanese songs is naturally more current than that for foreign languages.

 Modern karaoke players are fully digitized and allow you to select songs either by keying in their number as recorded in the catalog or by searching and selecting them using a touch screen panel.
 Within seconds of making a selection, the song starts to play and a video clip with the lyrics appears on the screen.
 Additional selections will be added to the queue of songs to be played.
 Karaoke players also allow you to purge songs, adjust the volume of the music or the microphones and alter the pitch and tempo of the song.